StefanBossbaly/CopperheadOS-Docker/README.md

 ## Volumes

 ### `/srv/src`
-Location of where all the repositories will be downloaded.
+Location of where all the repositories will be downloaded and built.

+### `/srv/chromium`
+Location of where the chromium repositories will be downloaded and built.
+The chromium prebuilt package is no longer provided and we will now have to build it from source.

 ### `/srv/ccache`
-Location of where the ccache files are saved.
+Location of where the ccache files are saved for both the CopperheadOS build and the chromium build.

 ### `/srv/keys`
 Location of where the release keys are located.
-If the directory is empty the script will generate keys for you based on the device.
+If the directory is empty the script will generate keys for you based on the `DEVICE` provided to the container.

 ### `/srv/tmp`
 Location of the temporary directory.